blib-la/hyv/README.md

 ## GPTModelAdapter API

-Here's the Markdown table for the GPT options:

 | Name              | Type                      | Description                                                                                                        |
 | ----------------- | ------------------------- | ------------------------------------------------------------------------------------------------------------------ |
 | model             | GPTModel                  | The model name.
 Compatible GPT models: "gpt-3.5-turbo" or "gpt-4".                                                 |